 That's because they take longer and more effort to cut and build.
 Whenever a landscape contractor has to spend more time making cuts (cutting paving stones or wall blocks), it translates into higher labor costs.

-So stick with rectangular or square designs if you’re budget is tight.
+Stick with rectangular or square designs if you’re budget is tight

 3. Do It in Phases